ArchieCur/QRGs--specs__skills_tools/README.md

 ---

+Created by ArchieCur in collaboration with Claude Code and Claude Sonnet 4.6
+version 1.0.0 March 2026
+---

 ## Contributing

 Issues and pull requests are welcome.
 If you spot an error or want to suggest an addition, open an issue to start the conversation.